alexpdp7/alexpdp7/PERSONAL_INFRA.md

 I use an Ansible playbook using https://github.com/alexpdp7/ansible-puppet/ to run Puppet to configure individual systems.

+### Operating systems

+I use:

+* Proxmox, as it provides LXC containers (and VMs if needed) and ZFS storage.
+I like ZFS for its protection about bitrot, and because send/recv and snapshots are great for backups
+* CentOS 7/CentOS 8, due to the long life cycle and stability.
+Due to the CentOS 8 life cycle changes, I will probably have to switch those systems to Stream, another RHEL clone, free RHEL or a completely different system.
+* Debian for the Proliant.
+I really did not think that through a lot.
+I love Debian, but I'd prefer to standardize on Proxmox (for ZFS, although the files in the Proliant are not as critical as the ones on NextCloud) or CentOS.
+* Raspbian for my server Raspberry.
+This could be switched to CentOS/Debian.
+* LibreElec for my mediacenter Raspberry.
+Common distros are not an option, as they don't support hardware video acceleration.
+LibreElec sets up everything I need with minimal fuss, so while it's the system that doesn't use configuration management, it works fine.

 ### Software updates

 I use `yum-cron` on CentOS 7, `dnf-automatic` on CentOS 8 and `unattended-upgrades` on Debian/Ubuntu so updates are automatically installed.